 WhatsApp Payments

 WhatsApp Payments is another emerging revenue stream, enabling users to send money to friends, family, and businesses directly within chats.
-The service is currently live on a large scale in markets in India, Brazil, and Singapore.
+The service is currently live on a large scale in markets in India, Brazil, Singapore, and select additional markets.

 Payment options for WhatsApp Payments in India